Understanding MCP

 - Slack MCP Server: Send messages, search channels

-- Database MCP Server: Query and update database records
+- Postgres MCP Server: Query and update database records

 In the next lesson, we'll explore MCP's architecture in detail. :::